Malappuram district: History

-By the middle of 17th century, the Dutch had monopoly of foreign trade in the ports of Kerala, except for small English factories at Ponnani and Kozhikode.
+By the middle of the 17th century, the Dutch had monopoly of foreign trade in the ports of Kerala, except for small English factories at Ponnani and Kozhikode.
 Though the arrival of William Keeling in 1650 was a beginning for the monopoly of the British East India Company in the region, they weren't able to establish supremacy until 1792.
 During the 18th century, the de facto Mysore kingdom rulers Hyder Ali and Tipu Sultan unified all smaller feudal states in the Northern Kerala and they were made part of the Kingdom of Mysore.
 For a short span of time in 1766, Manjeri was the headquarters of Sultan Hyder Ali.
 When the Samutiri Kovilakam at Calicut was besieged by the Mysore Sultan Haidar 'Ali (18th century AD), the Zamorin sent his family members to Thrikkavil Kovilakam at Ponnani.
 The Battle of Tirurangadi was a series of engagements that took place between the British army and Tipu Sultan between 7 and 12 December 1790 at Tirurangadi, during the Third Anglo-Mysore War.
 In 1792, Tipu Sultan was defeated by English East India Company through Third Anglo-Mysore War, and the Treaty of Seringapatam was agreed.
 As per this treaty, most of the Malabar Region, including the present-day Malappuram district, was integrated into the English East India Company.
 The Koyi Thampurans of Travancore belongs to Parappanad Royal Family.
 It was from this family that the consorts of the Rani's Travancore family were usually selected.
 The oldest teak plantation of the world at Conolly's plot is just 2 km from Nilambur town.
 It was named in memory of Henry Valentine Conolly, the then district collector of Malabar.
 The first railway line in the state started its function from Tirur to Chaliyam on 12 March 1861, with the oldest railway station at Tirur.

 The district was the venue for many of the Mappila revolts (uprisings against the British East India Company in Kerala) between 1792 and 1921.
 It is estimated that there were about 830 riots, large and small, during this period.
-During 1841-1921 there were more than 86 revolts against the British officials alone.
+During 1841–1921 there were more than 86 revolts against the British officials alone.
 The district was included in the subdistricts of Eranad, Valluvanad, and Ponnani in South Malabar during the British rule.
 The Malabar Special Police was headquartered at Malappuram.
 MSP is also the oldest armed police battalion in the state.
 The British had established Haig Barracks on the top of Malappuram city, at the bank of the Kadalundi River, to station their forces.